Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Give clean kills to teammates.
 			// 4th number = Give clean kills to assistant killers.
 			"Clean Kills Reward"			"0,0,0,0"

+			// Allow survivors to throw cluster bombs (multiple pipe bombs) as a reward.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 6
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 5 (Highest)
+			// --
+			// 1st number = Number of clustered pipe bombs to give to killers.
+			// 2nd number = Number of clustered pipe bombs to give to assistants.
+			// 3rd number = Number of clustered pipe bombs to give to teammates.
+			// 4th number = Number of clustered pipe bombs to give to assistant killers.
+			"Cluster Bombs Reward"			"0,0,0,0"

 			// The damage boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.